-The Smoke BBQ is the go-to for American BBQ in the New Farm bubble.
-The Smoke's ribs are rubbed with secret spices, smoked, and finished on the char-grill and then topped with their famous sauces.
-But don't just order the ribs, because with genuine Kansas City barbecue wings, slow cooked brisket and Carolian pulled pork to load your shotgun for, you'll be wanting to order one of everything.
+Bluegrass BBQ is the go-to for American BBQ in the New Farm bubble.
+The Smoke's pork ribs are rubbed with secret spices, smoked, and finished on the char-grill and then topped with their famous sauces.
+But don't just order the ribs, because with genuine Kansas City barbecue wings, slow cooked brisket and pulled pork to load your shotgun for, you'll be wanting to order one of everything.

 Siffredi’s do one thing and they do it well—hearty bowls of handmade spaghetti with the fanciest sauces and toppings you ever did see.
 This is no Italian joint though—we’re talking more alongthe likes of confit duck ragu with ponzu, mushroom and shiso leaf or octopus with harissa, tomatillo and smoked macadamia, with a menu that changes almost every week.
 Well what would you expect with the ex-chef of Stokehouse Q in the kitchen?